 Spring is the beginning of the crazy busy season on the farm.
 We have 2 seasons here, crazy busy from spring through fall and slower, relaxing winters from about after Christmas through February.
 And then we begin again.

 Lots of new beginnings on the farm.
-Come on our, support our small local farm and shop fresh.
+Come on out, support our small local farm and shop fresh.